SKYLINES FARM

 The new registered Romney rams I've purchased have helped to broaden my available genetic pool, and beginning with the '06 breeding season I've used rams of my own breeding as well.

-These lines give me the variety of fleece types that interest me the most, and that sell out to spinners every year (see Fleeces above).
+These two breeding lines give me the variety of fleece types that interest me the most, and that sell out to spinners every year (see Fleeces above).

-Here's how SkyLines lambs grow up, the natural way . . .
+SkyLines lambs grow up the natural way . . .

 A variegated natural-colored Romney ewe nurses her chunky white twin lambs.